terryp/metalgif/ideas.md

 ## Guns N Roses

-- Welcome to the Jungle
+- Welcome to the Jungle / COMPLETE
     - http://www.youtube.com/watch?v=o1tj2zJ2Wvg
         - :15 to :16
         - :34 to :36